MarkLamin/LinearAlgebraNotes/README.md

 # LinearAlgebraNotes
-Notes for the linear algebra section of Linear Models
+Notes for the linear algebra section of PubH 8401 Linear Models